-Almost every spring, long before (as Rhys Harnish from the legendary Shore Club likes to say) “the eyes of the world are on Hubbards Cove” I start working on the creative direction and copy for the annual World Tuna Flat Races in Canada.
+Every spring for years, long before (as Rhys from the legendary Shore Club likes to say) “the eyes of the world are on Hubbards Cove” I worked on the creative direction and copy for the annual World Tuna Flat Races.

 The 2017 World Tuna Flat (WTF) Rowing Races

 (WTF: see acronym origin in the Graphic Language tag lines post.)

 2017 was the 35th annual running of the World Tuna Flat Races and it was also the year of Canada’s sesquicentennial celebrations, Canada 150, so the easy part of this creative process was theming the races WTF 150 underscored by “calories per 1/4 mile.”
 My thinking was that since CalorieLab calculates that rowing vigorously for 15 minutes = 187 calories burned, that’s not an unreasonable stretch from 150, and, since most contestants are neither professional athletes, nor strangers to the beer tent at this event, a caloric deviation would be allowed were there a international regulatory body of sober second thought.